 What can entering the Thames Valley Business Magazine Awards do for your business?
 Find out more from those who have achieved success in previous years.

 “Alexander Devine Children’s Hospice Service is incredibly proud to be the charity winner for the TVBMA.
 It has given the charity credibility and confidence in a corporate environment.
 We think it demonstrates to the wider public that we give great importance to exhibit that the charity is well run and we are true to our core values and ethos.
 For the team it’s an amazing accolade, reward and public recognition for the work that we are doing locally to support local children with life limiting and life threatening illnesses across Berkshire and beyond.
 It confirms that everything we are doing is right, and acknowledged by the professional and skilled judges and panel only enforces this.”

 Fiona Devine, co-founder & CEO Alexander Devine Children’s Hospice Service

 Ridgeway – Best Use of Technology 2014

 “In the hotbed of Technology that the Thames Valley represents, Ridgeway were delighted to win the Best Use of Technology award.
 The award gives our “Workshop Window” product more credibility and builds on our vision to create an honest and transparent relationship with our customers.
-The value of a regional award, that it not simply motor industry specific, felt relevant to our local businesses and is a recognition that we tell as many people about as possible”
+The value of a regional award, that it not simply motor industry specific, felt relevant to our local businesses.
+This recognition is something we tell as many people about as possible.”

 John O’Hanlon, chief executive Ridgeway